github/ghas-jira-integration/README.md

 ```

 Note: Instead of the `--gh-token` and `--jira-token` options, you may also set the `GH2JIRA_GH_TOKEN` and `GH2JIRA_JIRA_TOKEN` environment variables.
 The above command could be invoked via a cronjob every X minutes, to make sure issues and alerts are kept in sync.
-Currently, two-way integration is not yet possible via this command.
-If you need it, use the CLI's `serve` command (see below).
+To allow two-way integration (via `--direction both`) you have to provide a states file via `--states-file states.json`.
+The CLI will create that file, if it doesn't exist!

 ## Using the CLI's `serve` command